robertpitt/Current-Server-Statistics/README.md

 ## Packages

 ### Removed
-insecure & autopublish
+insecure & autopublish -
-(These packages allow for rapid development however we remove them because of security and performance reasons)
+These packages allow for rapid development however we remove them because of security and performance reasons

 ### Added
-jsx
+jsx - Allows us to write in jsx

 react-meteor-data

 react-runtime@=0.14.3

-react-template-helper@=0.2.4
+react-template-helper@=0.2.4 -
+These packages allow us to use react

 kadira:flow-router

-kadira:react-layout
+kadira:react-layout -
+These packages allow use to use flow-route which allows us to route to specific pages and react layout

 fourseven:scss

-reywood:bootstrap3-sass
+reywood:bootstrap3-sass -
+Allows us to write in scss and use bootstrap.

-accounts-password
+accounts-password -
+This adds accounts to the meteor application

-fortawesome:fontawesome
+fortawesome:fontawesome -
+We can now use fontawesome in our application

-check
+check -  !!IMPORTANT SECURITY!!
+This is not part of the core for meteor, however to improve security and risk of human error.
+You should always check you inputs for method callbacks.
+See example in /server/exampleMethods.jsx